-Roseola infantum is the most well-described illness to result from HHV-6.
-HHV-6B may also cause CNS disease in immunocompromised patients (eg, hematopoietic stem cell transplant recipients).
+Roseola infantum is the most well-described illness to result from human herpesvirus-6 (HHV-6); 2 distinct HHV-6 species, A and B, exist with most if not all clinical disease linked to HHV-6B infection.
+HHV-6B may also cause central nervous system (CNS) disease in immunocompromised patients (eg, hematopoietic stem cell transplant recipients).
 Roseola infantum occurs most often in the spring and fall.
 Minor local epidemics have been reported.

 The incubation period is about 5 to 15 days.
 Fever of 39.5 to 40.5° C begins abruptly and persists 3 to 5 days without any localizing symptoms or signs.
 Despite the high fever, the child is usually alert and active, although febrile seizures may occur.
 Cervical and posterior auricular lymphadenopathy often develops.
 Encephalitis or hepatitis occurs rarely.